-NIHR Centre for Engagement and Dissemination has produced updated resources supporting patient and public involvement.
-All NIHR’s PPI resources will be collected at Learning for Involvement.
-In addition, some ‘introductory’ resources have been embedded into the audience sections of the main NIHR website.
+NIHR Centre for Engagement and Dissemination catalogues and produces resources supporting patient and public involvement.
+All NIHR’s PPI resources are collected at Learning for Involvement.
+In addition, some ‘introductory’ resources have been embedded into the main NIHR website.
 For example, you can find information for researchers here, and for patients and the public here.

 Articles of interest